 8. Julia Pfeiffer Burns State Park

-12 miles south of Pfeiffer Big Sur State Park you will find Julia Pfeiffer Burns State Park and McWay Beach Waterfall.
+Twelve miles south of Pfeiffer Big Sur State Park, you will find Julia Pfeiffer Burns State Park and McWay Beach Waterfall.
 An 80-foot waterfall that drops from the cliffs into the ocean.
-The beach can only be reached by boat but there is a half-mile trail that visitors can take to an overlook and view the falls.
-Pfeiffer Big Sur SP, the southernmost point in California where coast redwoods grow. website.
+The beach can only be reached by boat, but visitors can take a half-mile trail to an overlook and view the falls.
+Pfeiffer Big Sur SP, the southernmost point in California where coast redwoods grow.
+Website.

 9. Esalen Institute

 The Esalen Institute is considered the ultimate Yoga Retreat and features ocean view hot spring tubs.
-To stay at Esalen you need to enroll in a workshop.
-Tuition includes accommodations, meals, classes, and use of the facilities.
-Pricing starts for a weekend workshop at $400.00 for a sleeping bag all the way up to $3,000.00 for a private suite in the Point House.
+To stay, you need to enroll in a workshop.
+Tuition includes accommodations, meals, classes, and the use of the facilities.
+Pricing starts for a weekend workshop at $400.00 for a sleeping bag up to $3,000.00 for a private suite in the Point House.
 Reservation only.

 10. Lucia Lodge & Restaurant

-Chances are slim you will be able to spend the night at one Lucia Lodge’s ocean view cabins unless you have a reservation.
-But you can still enjoy lunch with a view at the restaurant.
+Chances are slim; you will be able to spend the night at one of Lucia Lodge’s ocean view cabins unless you have a reservation.
+But you can still enjoy lunch with a view of the restaurant.
 There are an indoor dining area and a large ocean view patio outside.
 Open for lunch and dinner year-round.
-Lunch is served between 11 AM and 4:30 PM.
-Dinner is served from 5 PM to closing. website.
+Lunch is served between 11 am and 4:30 pm.
+Dinner is served from 5 pm to closing.
+Website.

 11. Limekiln State Park